Photo: USAID-ACCESO/Fintrac Inc

-For more than 30 years, USAID has played a global leadership role in supporting research that advances public health programs and tackles the main causes of under-5 mortality and morbidity in developing countries.
-Notable examples of USAID’s achievements in child health research are vitamin A supplementation to prevent blindness, morbidity, and mortality; field testing of delivery systems for ivermectin, the most effective drug against onchocerciasis; field testing of insecticide-treated nets, and the development and testing of oral rehydration salt solutions (ORS).
+For more than 30 years, the U.S. Agency for International Development (USAID) has played a global leadership role in supporting research that advances public health programs and tackles the main causes of under-5 mortality and morbidity in developing countries.
+Notable examples of USAID’s achievements in child health research are vitamin A supplementation to prevent blindness, morbidity, and mortality; field testing of delivery systems for ivermectin, the most effective drug against onchocerciasis; field testing of insecticide-treated nets, and the development and testing of oral rehydration salt (ORS).

 In 2002, in anticipation of a design for a new generation of health research activities, USAID commissioned an external evaluation of CHR.
 The main recommendations were the following: